 - Colca Canyon one of the world’s deepest canyons formed by an enormous seismic fault between the Coropuna and Ampato Volcanoes

-- Cotahuasi Canyon a deep, remote canyon where trekking is extreme and challenging
+- Cotahuasi Canyon a deep, remote canyon with extreme and challenging trekking

-Visitors to Arequipa often climb to the top of El Misti Volcano.
+Visitors to Arequipa often climb El Misti Volcano.
 The climb involves a two or three-day trek that’s supposedly one of the easiest ascents of any mountain of this size in the world.
-I’m not much of a climber and am prone to altitude sickness, so after acclimatizing will review the options and consider whether an El Misti climb is for me.
+I love hiking but being prone to altitude sickness, am not much of a climber.
+After acclimatizing will review the options and consider whether an El Misti climb is for me.
 It definitely sounds like fun!

 More later, as I experience Arequipa and its many treasures.
-The continued itinerary will include Lake Titicaca and the Uros Islands.
+The continuing itinerary will include Lake Titicaca and Uros Islands.